ducks/ducks.github.io/posts/auto-testing-and-coverage-in-node-with-mocha-istanbul-travis-coveralls-yarn.md

 ## Adding test coverage with Istanbul

 We now have Mocha set up and are testing, great.
-But how do we know if we&rsquo;re testing the right stuff.
+How do we know if we&rsquo;re testing the right stuff?
 That&rsquo;s where Istanbul comes into play.

 [Istanbul](https://istanbul.js.org) is JavaScript test coverage made simple.